ekernf01/ekernf01.github.io/_posts/2018-11-18-maehr lab intro.md

 It's an amazing era to be working in molecular biology, and a big privilege to work in this lab in particular.
 Check out [our website](http://maehrlab.net/) for more info.

-**Addendum 2020 August 15: I worked in the Maehr lab for almost 4 years.
-I am now excited to be entering the Ph.D. program in the Johns Hopkins BME Department.**